 A Warmer and Drier Weather Pattern Returns

 RAPID CITY, S.D.
-(KEVN) - High pressure aloft building in from the west will bring sunny skies and progressively warmer temperatures to the area through the week on into the 4th of July weekend.
-Fortunately, we won’t be nearly as hot as the Pacific northwest has been but do expect 90s this weekend.
+(KEVN) - High pressure building in from the northwest will continue to bring warmer and drier weather to the area the rest of the week.
+Highs will be in the upper 80s this afternoon, with lower 90s likely by the weekend.

-Little or no rainfall is expected through Friday.
-There might be a few isolated afternoon and evening thunderstorms over the weekend as a little bit of subtropical moisture shifts north into the area.
-Any storms will likely be quite spotty.
+By the 4th of July weekend, some monsoon moisture will creep north into the area.
+This, with afternoon heating will cause afternoon and evening thunderstorms to develop.
+The storms won’t be widespread, at least through Sunday, but Mother Nature may provide her own fireworks show.
+Keep the chance of storms in mind if you have any outdoor activities planned.

+With a more active pattern next week, storms may be a bit more widespread, but temperatures will remain above normal.

 Copyright 2021 KEVN.
 All rights reserved.